shanshan0000/lundecpp/Readme.md

 >  **Google First, Peers Second, Profs Last.**

+#### WeChat group

+You are expected to ask questions via **Gitee issue**.
+However, as a **secondary** choice, you can also ask questions in the WeChat group.

 In the **WeChat group**, questions will be answered selectively.

 Questions won't be answered if:
 - they are out of the scope of the course
-- they are well in advance in the progress of the course
+- they are well in advance of the progress of the course
 - professors think that it's not interesting for discussion

 #### Regarding personal WeChat chats: